Olivier-Boudeville/us-web/doc/universal-webserver-technical-manual-english.rst

 When building a fresh release thanks to ``make release-dev``, the corresponding action (``rebar3 release``) will build that release with the base settings, hence in development mode (so not "as prod" - i.e. not with the ``prod`` profile, hence not selecting our ``production`` execution target).

-Note that all dependencies (thus of course including Myriad, WOOPER and Traces) are built by rebar3 with their ``prod`` settings.
-As a result, relying on ``basic_utils:get_execution_target/0`` will only tell us about ``Myriad`` (thus always built in production mode), not any other layer (including ``US-Web``).
+Note that all dependencies (thus of course including Myriad, WOOPER, Traces and LEEC) are built by rebar3 with their ``prod`` settings.
+As a result, relying on ``basic_utils:get_execution_target/0`` will only tell us about ``Myriad`` settings (thus always built in production mode), not about any other layer (including ``US-Web``).
 A US-Web trace allows to check all relevant modes, notably that, in production, the production settings apply indeed.